Erie County museum, historical society receive over $25,000 in grant funding

 - expERIEnce Children’s Museum – $10,235

+The historical society will use the money for their new “Yellow House” that opened up this year and for operational needs.
+Meanwhile, the children’s museum plans to use the funds to upkeep their world-class exhibits as well as general operations.

+“It’s always nice to be recognized by anybody, and as you know, not everybody gets every grant you apply for.
+When we do get one, we are very grateful.
+We are very grateful to PHMC and anybody else who gives us grants,” said Pam Parker, project manager at the Hagen History Center.

-To be eligible for a PHMC grant, an organization must meet certain financial requirements, as well as employing at least one full-time professional staff person.
+To be eligible for a PHMC grant, an organization must meet certain financial requirements, as well as employ at least one full-time professional staff person.

 For more information, you can visit the PHMC’s website.